Training and pruning

 Feed your hedge or screen during the growing season as you would any other Eucalyptus.

 See Care after planting.

-A high potassium feed in August will help increase the Eucalyptus resistance to cold winter weather.
+A feed of high potassium Eucalyptus Smart Fertiliser in April, June and August/September will help increase the Eucalyptus resistance to cold winter weather.

 General Notes on Pollarding

 Generally the activity of pollarding is done to reduce the overall height of a tree or shrub to less than they would grow naturally.
 It is done once a tree has reached a considerable size.
 It has to be carried out every few years thereafter and may be on an annual basis, to keep the tree at the desired height.

 Common tree species that undergo this technique are Willows, Lime, Oak, London Plane and Eucalyptus.
 In particular, it is used to rejuvenate Oaks of 300 years of age or more, that are showing die-back in the canopy.
 By reducing the crown, the root system is relieved of some of its work and the tree responds by producing new vigorous growth.
 As a result the whole tree becomes healthier in its twilight years.

 It is a serious job, usually involving working at height and is best given to a tree surgeon to carry out.
 Very often, this is a case where one needs to choose the right tree for the location, prior to planting.
 However, pollarding is frequently carried out on mature neglected trees that a householder has inherited, as a result of acquiring a new property.